 Some employers will ask for references.
 Typically, this request will happen at the interview stage.
 To format a list of references, please refer to our sample reference sheets.
 Be sure to state the context in which the reference knows you and your work.
 Generally speaking, employers want at least some professional references– not just academic references.
 You can use professors as well, but the balance should be towards professional references.
 Professional references can include clinical faculty who have observed your work outside of the classroom.
 Contact anyone you hope to use as a reference to get their permission, and to confirm that the reference will be positive.

 Interviews are a critical element of your job search.
-You application materials will often serve as a basis for your interview, so you should be prepared to talk about everything in your resume and cover letter.
-Interviews will go beyond just your application materials and employers will want to better understand how you would handle certain scenarios through hypothetical and/or behavioral questions.
+Your application materials will often serve as a basis for your interview, so you should be prepared to talk about everything in your resume and cover letter.
+Interviews will typically go beyond just your application materials, and many employers will want to better understand how you would handle certain scenarios through hypothetical and/or behavioral questions.
 Some public defender and prosecutors’ offices use particular types of interview techniques to test your instincts and skill level, including detailed hypothetical questions about ethical issues and requests to perform the opening or closing statement of a hypothetical criminal trial.
 Read through our interview tips and sample questions and sign up for a mock interview with one of the OPIA advisors.